wghong02/YouTube-comment/README.md

 # YouTube-comment
-A Spark ML model to process youtube comments on pets
+A spark ML model to mark YouTube creators as dog or cat owners using comments.